Fritz Reuter (composer): Saxon school service

 To make a living and because he wanted to resume his profession, he accommodated himself to those in power and, with effect from 1 May 1933 he joined the National Socialist German Workers' Party member number 2.429.811) relatively early.
 In 1934, he additionally became a member of the party organisations Nationalsozialistische Volkswohlfahrt and in the Nationalsozialistischer Lehrerbund.

-After the stations as Lehramtsreferendariat and assessor he became Studienrat for music and German at the Rudolf-Hildebrand-Schule Markkleeberg in Leipzig- in 1934.
+After the stations as Lehramtsreferendariat and assessor he became Studienrat for music and German at the Rudolf-Hildebrand-Schule Markkleeberg in Leipzig-Connewitz in 1934.
 There he built up a pupils' wind orchestra.
 In 1937, he moved to the Sächsisches Staatsministerium für Kultus in Dresden and was given the "supervision of school music affairs" in the Gau Saxony.
 In 1944, he was promoted to Oberstudienrat.
 Until 1945, he taught at a secondary school in Dresden-Plauen.

 The music historian Fred K. Prieberg (2009) classified individual statements in older articles on Reuter as "pseudohistory".
 For example, he had held no "prominent offices" before 1933 – apart from his teaching duties – and then made a career in the teaching profession in the Third Reich.
 On the other hand, in the 1940s, Reuter proposed to succeed Günther Ramin (Thomaskantor) as artistic director of the Gymnasium Leipzig, which had been founded by the National Socialists in 1941.